 2017 Texas Housing Impact Fund Investment Report

-Notice is hereby given of a public hearing to be held by the Texas State Affordable Housing Corporation (the “Issuer”) at 10:00 a.m. on December 13, 2023 and accessible to the public by telephone and web link as detailed below, on the proposed issuance by the Issuer of one or more series of qualified mortgage revenue bonds (the “Bonds”) under section 143(a) of the Internal Revenue Code of 1986.
+Notice is hereby given of a public hearing to be held by the Texas State Affordable Housing Corporation (the “Issuer”) to be held at 10:00 a.m. on June 20, 2025 and accessible to the public via the telephone and web link as detailed below:

-Attendees by weblink may be required to download the webinar software prior to joining the meeting.
+Attendees by web link may be required to download the webinar software prior to joining the meeting.
 Please be prepared to do so prior to the start time.
-Use the following link to attend this public hearing (join from PC, Mac, Linux, iOS or Android):
+Use the following link to attend this public hearing:

-The Bonds will be issued pursuant to a plan of finance to provide financing for residential mortgages throughout the State of Texas for eligible purchasers of single family owner occupied residences (the “Project”).
-The maximum aggregate face amount of the Bonds to be issued in one or more series with respect to the Project and costs of issuance is $60,000,000.
-All interested persons are invited to attend the public hearing to express orally, or in writing, their views on the issuance of the Bonds.
+All interested persons are invited to attend the public hearing to express verbally, or in writing, their views on the issuance of the Bonds.
 The Bonds shall not constitute or create an indebtedness, general or specific, or liability of the State of Texas, or any political subdivision thereof.
 The Bonds shall never constitute or create a charge against the credit or taxing power of the State of Texas, or any political subdivision thereof.
 Neither the State of Texas, nor any political subdivision thereof shall in any manner be liable for the payment of the principal of or interest on the Bonds or for the performance of any agreement or pledge of any kind which may be undertaken by the Issuer, and no breach by the Issuer of any agreements will create any obligation upon the State of Texas, or any political subdivision thereof.

-Further information with respect to the proposed Bonds will be available at the hearing or upon written request prior thereto addressed to the Issuer at Texas State Affordable Housing Corporation, 6701 Shirley Avenue, Austin, Texas 78752, Attention: Joniel LeVecque, Senior Director of Single-Family Programs, or by email to [email protected].
+Further information with respect to the proposed Bonds will be available at the hearing or upon written request prior thereto addressed to the Issuer at: [email protected] or at: Texas State Affordable Housing Corporation, 6701 Shirley Ave, Austin, Texas 78752, Attention: David W. Danenfelzer, (512) 477-3562.

 Individuals who require auxiliary aids in order to attend this meeting should contact Rebecca DeLeon, at (512) 477-3555 at least five days before the meeting so that appropriate arrangements can be made.

-Individuals may transmit written testimony or comments regarding the subject matter of this public hearing to Joniel LeVecque at [email protected].
+Individuals may transmit written testimony or comments regarding the subject matter of this public hearing to David Danenfelzer at [email protected].

 Texas State Affordable Housing Corporation